Johnson Creek Airport: Facilities

 Johnson Creek Airport covers an area of 40 acre which contains one grass runway (17/35) which is 3400 ft long and 150 ft wide.
 The field elevation is 4960 ft above sea level.

-For the 12-month period ending October 24, 2003, the airport had 5,750 aircraft operations, an average of 15 per day: 87% general aviation and 13% air taxi.
+For the 12-month period ending June 30, 2023, the airport had 5,750 aircraft operations, an average of 15 per day: 87% general aviation and 13% air taxi.

 Also on the airport is a campground for fly-in campers, along with complimentary hot showers, a bunk house, pit toilets, and two courtesy rental cars.
 The airport has a small shelter with a freezer, a telephone, map of the area, bench, and a small sign-in book that logs all the arrivals and departures.
 The caretaker frequently mows and waters the grass of the runway and parking areas, provides freshly chopped firewood for campers, and maintains the campground and courtesy cars.

-Accidents and Incidents
+Accidents and incidents

 On August 15, 2022, an Aviat Husky aircraft crashed about 265 feet northeast of the departure end of runway 35.
 Both occupants (twin brothers) were fatally injured.

+On August 29, 2024, a Cessna T206H aircraft crashed southeast of the departure end of runway 17 after bouncing multiple times on the runway while landing and attempting to go around.
+Both occupants were fatally injured.